alexandremendoncaalvaro/script-raspberrypi-emulator/README.md

 Display the partitions using the **p** command.

 Take note of the beginning of the second partition block.
-For exemple, my value was 125904.
+For example, my value was 125904.
 Delete the second partition with the **d** command then **2**.
 If you again display the partitions it has disappeared.